NIRPS: Near Infra-Red Planet Searcher

-To accommodate everything mechanically, the old HARPS adaptor and its interface will become history.
+To accommodate everything mechanically, the old HARPS adaptor and its interface have become history.
 They will be replaced by a completely new mechanical design.

 The backend design is a high efficiency and high stability spectrograph illuminating eventually a 2kx2k HgCdTe detector.
 Detector mount and read-out system are a spin-off of a near-IR instrument of JWST (Fine Guidance Sensor/Near InfraRed Imager and Slitless Spectrograph (FGS/NIRISS),

 The spectrograph will have no movable parts.

 The instrument is packaged into the vacuum vessel:

 The Echelle format shows, that the order numbers could be chosen such, that a high proportion of the detector area actually gets illuminated.

 The image quality in the camera is excellent: compared to a pixel size of 18μm: even in the extreme corners, image quality will be better than a fraction of one pixel while the spectrum will be slightly over-sampled (diameter of fibre corresponds to 3 pixel).